 When MS attacks myelin, it damages this layer and the nerves underneath.
 Scar tissue develops, which slows or stops the nerves transmitting signals to each other.
-This interferes with communication between the brain and rest of the body, resulting in the nervous system problems that are characteristic of MS.
+This interferes with communication between the brain and the rest of the body, resulting in the nervous system problems that are characteristic of MS.

-Risk factors may include age, as the disease tends to appear between the ages of 20 to 40 years
+- age, as the disease tends to appear between the ages of 20 to 40 years

-MS affects people in different ways.
 Some individuals may experience only mild symptoms, while others may eventually lose the ability to walk or communicate.
 The rate of progression also varies between individuals.

-- Problems with vision, coordination, and balance
+- vision, coordination, and balance problems

-- Weakness in the hands and feet, or on one side of the body
+- weakness in the hands and feet, or on one side of the body

-- Hearing loss
+- hearing loss

-- A tingling sensation or numbness
+- a tingling sensation or numbness

 Current medical treatments

-Patients with MS need to work closely with their physician to find an appropriate treatment.
+People with MS need to work closely with their physician to find an appropriate treatment.

-Self-care practices, such as exercising, getting plenty of rest, and trying to reduce stress can also help people to live with the disease.
-Eating a balanced diet, especially one containing healthy oils rich in omega-3 fatty acids, can also help people manage the symptoms of MS.
+Self-care practices, such as exercising, getting plenty of rest, and trying to reduce stress, can also help people with MS maintain a good quality of life.